 - DBMS (yeah, normalization, joins, transactions—basically the bread and butter)

-- Networks (OSI model, TCP/IP, random protocols you swear you’ll never use but totally will get asked about)
+- Networks (OSI model, TCP/IP, random protocols you believe you’ll never use but totally will get asked about)

 - OOP + DSA (especially if you’re on Java or C++ duty)

-Pro tip: Hop onto YouTube—Neso Academy, Gate Smashers, Jenny’s Lectures, whatever floats your boat.
-Blast through the playlists, scribble down sharp notes you can actually revise fast.
+Pro tip: look into YouTube—Neso Academy, Gate Smashers, Jenny’s Lectures, whatever channel you feel comfortable with.
+Learn through the playlists, write down sharp notes that you can actually revise fast.
 Thank me later.

 Step 5: Resume Building – Your First Impression

-Let’s be real—your resume’s basically your Tinder profile for jobs.
+Let’s be honest—your resume’s basically your skills for jobs.
 You’ve got a few seconds to impress before they swipe left, so don’t blow it.

-What actually makes a resume pop?
+What actually makes a resume look?
 Here’s the lowdown:

 - Keep it short.
-One page, unless you’re some tech wizard with ten years under your belt, then maybe you can sneak in another.
+One page, unless you’re some tech experience with ten years under your belt, then maybe you can hike in another.

-- Show off real projects, and slap those live links on there (GitHub, Netlify, whatever—you want them clicking, not guessing).
+- Show real projects, and add those live links on there (GitHub, Netlify, whatever—you want them clicking, not guessing).

-- Spell out what tech you touched and what you actually did.
+- Tell out what tech you learned and what you actually did.
 Don’t just say “Worked on app,” say “Built login flow using React.”
 Don’t be shy.

-- Any internships, bootcamps, or weird coding marathons?
-List ‘em.
+- Any internships, bootcamps, or coding marathons?
 Even if you didn’t win, you showed up.

-- Brag a little—coding contests, hackathon trophies, random AWS badges?
-This is your humblebrag zone.
+- Try to participate—coding contests, hackathon trophies, random AWS badges?
+This is your Coding skills.

-- Soft skills aren’t just fluff.
-Stuff like Git, Docker, AWS—yeah, those count.
-Toss them in.
+- Soft skills aren’t just enough.
+Stuff like Git, Docker, AWS is important as coding.

-Pro tip: Resume builders like Overleaf (for the nerds) or Canva (for the artsy types) make your doc look less like a ransom note.
-And seriously, let someone who’s been around the block take a peek before you send it out.
-Don’t trust your own eyes—you’ll miss the typos.
+Pro tip: Use Resume builders to make your CV look clean and professional by using tools like Overleaf or Canva.
+And seriously, let’s ask someone who’s been around the block to take a peek before you send it out.

 Step 6: Real Projects – Not Just “Todo App”